This tutorial briefly guides you in single steps on how to store the room parameters.

 Houdini MC gives the ability to the game-masters to provide a predefined number of clues.
 The “Number of clues” filed allows you to set this number.
 If you choose to offer an unlimited number of clues to your players please add the value “0”.
 Fill all the fields and press “Create“.

 - Step 3: The new screen summarizes your choices.
-Moreover, the new form provides you the ability to add a brief description of the room.
+Moreover, the new form provides you with the ability to add a brief description of the room.
 This short text will be displayed on the in-room screen when the room is idle.
 Of course, you can leave this field empty.

 Make your changes and press “Save“.
 Next image illustrates how a brief description is displayed on the in-room screen.